BUS 0028. Independent Study

 Hours: 54 lecture

-Develops skills in evaluating, articulating, refining, and pitching a new product or service offering, either as a new business idea or as an additional offering in an existing business.
-Examines the steps and process of starting a new business from the logistics of establishing the business, supply chain planning, initial financing, building a management team, and forecasting.
+Develops essential skills in evaluating, articulating, refining, and pitching a new product or service offering, either as a new business idea or as an additional offering in an existing business.
+Applies innovative concepts on how to plan and get started, personal and people skills, different business trades and industries, networking and opportunities, how to get and develop customers.
 (CSU)

 BUS 0242.
 Entrepreneurship - Small Business Management